 Wonder what it’s like to have a concussion?
 Read this book to understand.
 It’s the only book of its kind that actually documents what a concussion victim experiences.

-Note: The above suggestions have proven successful for a number of people.
+disclaimer: The above suggestions have proven successful for a number of people.
 However, they are just suggestions.
-We do not have medical staff.